beckermr/pizza-cutter-sims/runs/README.md

  - n = skip the interpolation inside regions with star holes
  - e = put star flags in metadetect bmask_flags for skipping stuff on survey edges
  - f = when interpolating fill with noise
+ - a = apodize as opposed to interpolating

 ## notes